symphoniesboreales/symphoniesboreales/content/en/understanding-symphonies.md

 {{< figure src="/img/Vieille_foret_perturbee.png" width="500" class="img-responsive" caption="" >}}

--The spruce budworm is a species of moth that appears massively in the Canadian boreal forest every 30 years or so.
+- The spruce budworm is a species of moth that appears massively in the Canadian boreal forest every 30 years or so.
 Its caterpillars feed off the needles of spruce and fir trees.
--When too many caterpillars feed off tree needles in a stand for too long, the trees eventually die.
+- When too many caterpillars feed off tree needles in a stand for too long, the trees eventually die.
 - However, spruce budworms rarely cause the death of the entire stand.
 They will most likely kill off weaker trees, giving more room to their more resistant or luckier congeners.